Pelmen323/Kaiserreich_Autotests/README.md

 ## Pytest instructions:
-It allows to run test locally, all you need is python installation and installed 'pytest' plugin
+It allows to run test locally, all you need is python installation and installed 'pytest' and 'pytest-xdist' plugins
 0. Create venv with pytest installed - 'pip install pytest' or 'pipenv install pytest' if you use pipenv
+1. Install pytest-xdist - 'pip install pytest-xdist' or 'pipenv install pytest-xdist' if you use pipenv
-1. Clone repo with tests
+2. Clone repo with tests
-2. Change directory to repo directory
+3. Change directory to repo directory
-3. Run:
+4. Run:
 ### pytest -v -s --tb=short "--username=xxx" "--mod_name=xxx" -n 6"
 in console, replace **username** with your system username and **mod_name** with mod folder name, -n - number of your CPU cores
 ![Screenshot (1959)](https://user-images.githubusercontent.com/43440389/151341518-cf21b401-3c90-459d-80ce-02385a0166fe.png)